Power Assumptions Matter: Evaluating End-user Laptop Energy Models for Sustainability Reporting of Browser-Based Web Services: Introduction

 \section{Introduction}

 Digital sustainability reporting has become central to the evaluation of web-based services.
 Governments and organizations increasingly depend on simplified models to estimate energy use and greenhouse gas emissions.
 Two such models are the Danish Agency of Digital Government's Digst framework~\cite{digst} and the UK-based DIMPACT framework~\cite{dimpact,DIMPACTtool2022} based on~\cite{Preist2019}.
 However, despite their growing role, the empirical validation of these models is limited.
-Without systematic assessment, it remains unclear how accurately they capture the energy demands of real-world web interactions.
+Without systematic assessment, it remains unclear how accurately they capture the energy usage of real-world web interactions.

 This paper addresses this gap by presenting an experiment that directly compares measured energy consumption against model-based estimates.
-Following the recommendation by Guldner et al.~\cite{Guldner2024} to evaluate software energy efficiency under representative user scenarios, and inspired by the online-media categories proposed by Schien et al.~\cite{Schien2013}—who modeled energy use across text-based, interactive, and streaming web content—we focus on non-streaming web services (shopping, booking, navigation, and news).
-In doing so, we complement prior work that has predominantly investigated streaming services.
-While categories such as streaming and generative AI are highly relevant to digital sustainability, their energy use depends on complex scaling parameters (e.g., video quality~\cite{Suski2020} or token length) that require separate, parameter-specific studies.
+Following the recommendation by Guldner et al.~\cite{Guldner2024} to evaluate software energy efficiency under representative user scenarios, and inspired by the use of online-media categories by Schien et al.~\cite{Schien2013}, we focus on primarily non-streaming web services: shopping, booking, navigation, and news.
+While categories such as audio/video streaming and generative AI are highly relevant to digital sustainability, their energy use depends on complex scaling parameters, e.g., ~\cite{Suski2020,Luccioni2024}, that require separate, parameter-specific studies.
 We therefore delimit our study to web services with more stable and comparable interaction patterns.